Common area: Real estate taxation of common areas

-Stipulations with Various Common Area Types
+Stipulations with various common area types

-Dependent upon the common area type (i.e. Business, Residential, State-owned) there are certain precautions one must take with utilizing them.
-Some require leases, some require contracts, and some only require only "at your word".

-For example, businesses may share common areas in a store like Black Lion or a store that accepts vendors from multiple backgrounds.
+Depending upon the common area type (i.e. business, residential, state-owned) there are certain precautions one must take with utilizing them.
+Some require leases, some require contracts, and some only require a spoken pledge.
+For example, businesses may share common areas in a store that accepts vendors from multiple backgrounds.
 It is understood in a lease or contract that they will share space with these different vendors.

-With apartments, there are two different types of common areas you can have.
+With apartments, there are two different types of common areas a developer can have.
 One would be under contract and the other would be under lease.
 Apartments that rent by the unit (i.e. conventional housing) are signed for by one individual.
 That one individual legally decides the use of the common area should they ever gain a roommate in the future.
 If an apartment complex leases by the bedroom, there is a clause or paragraph detailing how the space is to be used equally between all lease holders.
 Lastly, there are state-owned and mandated common areas.
 Forts and bases, government run facilities, and even jails have common areas.
 There is no agreement in a lease stating how those areas should be used.
 There are different kinds of common areas and all of them have different rules and stipulations.
-The all have different legal proceedings should something happen in those areas.
+They all have different legal proceedings should something happen in those areas.